 A guided learning course addressing nursing care when an infant or child faces respiratory and/or cardiac arrest.
 Using a case study format, students have the opportunity to develop skills in critical thinking, systematic inquiry and collaboration as they focus on anticipation and prevention in potential and actual arrest situations.

-This course section is a Guided Learning (GUI) section.
-Students need to contact the Bookstore in order to obtain course materials for this course/section.
-This course is delivered in a paper-based format.
+Course delivery is paper-based, NOT online.
+This is a Guided Learning section.
+Students need to contact the Bookstore in order to obtain course materials.

 As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership and professionalism.
 Upon successful completion of this course, students should be able to: